DrTimothyAldenDavis/SuiteSparse/UMFPACK/README.txt

     Include	include files for use in your code that calls UMFPACK Demo	demo programs.  also serves as test of the UMFPACK installation.
-    MATLAB	UMFPACK mexFunction for MATLAB, and supporting m-files Lib		where the compiled C-callable UMFPACK library is placed.
+    MATLAB	UMFPACK mexFunction for MATLAB, and supporting m-files build       where the compiled libraries and demos are placed Config      source file to construct umfpack.h

     ----------------------------------------------------------------------------
     Files in the UMFPACK directory:
     ----------------------------------------------------------------------------

-    Makefile	top-level Makefile
-		Windows users would require Cygwin to use "make"
+    Makefile	a very simple Makefile (optional); just for simplifying cmake CMakeLists.txt  cmake script for building UMFPACK
     README.txt	this file

     ----------------------------------------------------------------------------